Donna Strickland collects her Nobel, becomes first Canadian woman to win physics prize

 A university professor becomes the first Canadian woman to receive the Nobel Prize for physics at an awards ceremony in Sweden today.

-Donna Strickland, associate professor at Ontario’s University of Waterloo, is receiving the prestigious prize from the Swedish Royal Academy of Sciences in Stockholm Monday.
+Donna Strickland,a professor at Ontario’s University of Waterloo, is receiving the prestigious prize from the Swedish Royal Academy of Sciences in Stockholm Monday.

 Strickland is the third woman in the history of the Nobel Prize to be recognized for her efforts in the field of physics, joining Maria Goeppert-Mayer in 1963 and Marie Curie in 1903.